carlaciar/holbertonschool-higher_level_programming/python-everything_is_object/29-blog.md

 ```
 <br><br>

-If the variables are not linked, the objects are different, which means their id's will also be different.
+Most of the time, if the variables are not linked, the objects are different, which means their id's will also be different.
+_Note: this is not always the case for some immutable objects_

 Example:
 ```python